dendrondal/Portfolio/pages/making_this_website.md

 This is absolutely a viable way to deploy a dynamic, responsive website.
 However, I realized after a month or two of deployment that several of my tech choices were overkill for the desired application, not to mention pushing me out of the AWS free tier.
 I realized that a portfolio website can be served using entirely static content, similar to Jekyll.
 Flask actually has a phenomenal workflow to generate a static blog/portfolio site: FlatPages + Freeze.
 That brings me to the new stack:

 ## Stack (Second Attempt)
--**Flask Freeze** Allows for a normal Flask development workflow, followed by running a command line tool to build the entire web app to a folder structure ideal for serving as a static site.
+-**Frozen Flask** Allows for a normal Flask development workflow, followed by running a command line tool to build the entire web app to a folder structure ideal for serving as a static site.

 -**FlatPages** Pairs well with Freeze for blog hosting, assuming you use markdown to write your posts.
 Just lead off your blog post with a short yaml description of post metadata.
 This can be read directly into Jinja for formatting, just have this in your post: